yitongx/yitongx.github.io/index.md

 # Projects
+### Non-contact Heart Rate Measurement with Depth Camera(2020.11)
+- We use a Microsoft Kinect to obtain depth image and measure the heart rate.
+This will be my graduation project and it is in process.

 ### Visual Marker Tracking and Flight Control Algorithms for DJI Mavic Air Development(2020.10)
+- Visual Recognition Algorithm: I

+- Flight Control Algorithm:

+- Desktop-class Console: We developed a control console that displayed instant acceleration, velocity

+### Pattern Recognition Course: Classification on Medical Cell Dataset
+- The dataset contains three classes of cells: Lymphocyte, Normal Epithelial, and Malignant Epithelial.
+- We properly preprocessed the contexted cell image and trained a classification network through transfer learning.
+The final classification accuracies reached 95% classification accuracy and ranked 1/22 among all groups.

 ### Chief Topic Maker of 7th "_Yuyuan_" Robot Contest  (2019.10)